Sex workers' rights: Global Network of Sex Work Projects

 Global Network of Sex Work Projects (NSWP) is an organization that was founded in 1990 by sex workers from different nations at the 2nd International Conference for NGOs working on AIDS in Paris, France.
 The organization has received financial support from bodies such as the Open Society Foundations and states that it "conducts a mix of pro-active and re-active policy advocacy".
 NSWP is largely responsible for making the increasing usage of the term "sex worker" instead of "prostitute".
 The organization's advocacy work has included HIV/AIDS, addressing sex worker discrimination, and participating in research about the profession.
 NSWP created the publication, Research for Sex Work.

 During the 2012 International AIDS Conference, held in Kolkata, India, sex worker activists from different countries formed the Sex Worker Freedom Festival (SWFF) as an alternative event for sex workers and allies.
 The week-long festival included activity in the Sonagachi red-light area and represented a protest against the exclusion of sex workers.
 The event has been held in Washington, D.C., US.

 World Health Organization

 The World Health Organization has released a report focusing on the violence that sex workers face and their vulnerability to HIV/AIDS.
 It included currently used intervention strategies as well as policy recommendations from the WHO Sex Work Toolkit.
 Furthermore, another report addressing HIV prevention in middle- to low-income countries was released with policy guidelines based on research conducted by the organization which recommended that sex work be decriminalized and called for the elimination of unjust application of non-criminal laws and regulations against sex workers.

+United Nations Human Rights Council

+The 2024 UN Human Rights Council report affirms that criminalizing sex work creates the very environments governments claim to deter through policies and criminalization.
+The report calls for the full decriminalization of consensual adult sex work, drawing attention to how current laws exacerbate exploitation through unsafe conditions, increase in police violence, and block access to health care.
+The report also states that governments have a responsibility to make sure sex workers can access safety, medical support, and legal protection without fear of discrimination as a result of work they do.

+The UN makes clear that the experiences of discrimination are felt differently.
+Indigenous, migrant, trans, and racialized sex workers face the harshest of conditions, from over-policing to structural barriers that have greater impacts on their safety.
+The report flags how anti-trafficking policies are weaponized, through justifying raids and forced interventions against sex workers, highlighting how merging consensual sex work with human trafficking fails to confront real cases of exploitation.